-Our mission statement: “Everyone in the Compass School Community will confidently reach the destination to which they aspire” drives all that we do.
-This means our curriculum will ensure that all students can thrive through developing a core set of values as well as experiencing an aspirational curriculum from Year 7 to Year 11 that facilitates progression to Level 3 academic study for all students.
+Our mission statement: “Everyone in the Compass School Community will confidently reach the destination to which they aspire” drives all that we do, as do our core values of aspiration, integrity, exploration and resilience.

-Our knowledge-rich curriculum offers a blend of knowledge and skills so that your child has the opportunity to acquire core knowledge and develop high level skills in all their subjects.
-This is essential and in order to support your child to effectively learn and excel across all the subjects in the core academic curriculum.
+Students who know more, find it easier to learn more, so our curriculum is knowledge-rich, offering a blend of knowledge and skills so that your child has the opportunity to acquire knowledge and develop high level skills in all their subjects.

 As you explore our subject pages, you’ll find a range of resources that will enable you to support your child’s learning in and beyond the classroom.

 - A Curriculum Map: A map that outlines the planned curriculum in each subject by term.

 - Exemplar Knowledge Organisers: These exist in each subject and includes key information and key vocabulary that every student will need to know to access aspirational targets.